bazarghan/prompt-gen/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file (if you add one) or refer to the license specified in `pyproject.toml`.
+This project is licensed under the MIT License - see the license specified in `pyproject.toml`.